HALLOWEEN SAFETY TIPS

 - Parents should strongly consider accompanying children while they are trick or treating.

 - Parents should dress their children appropriately for the weather.
-Temperatures are usually well below freezing.
+Temperatures that night are usually well below freezing.

 - Children should wear costumes with reflective material and carry a light or glow stick to increase visibility.